bpf99/bpf99.github.io/Blog/index.md

 11/30 Had a history test today, it sucked like always.
 The multiple choice questions always get me.

 12/2 KOREA WON THEIR MATCH!!! and god i still have so much work to do

+12/3 Not so lazy day, got some work done

+12/5 Grinded notes for like 4 hours, going well

+12/6 More notes to take today and a couple essays left